Bull Site: Cult installation

 Alternative views are that the site could have been a home for a family and their animals, or an enclosure for livestock.

-Bull statuette
+Calf statuette

 The statuette, found close to the western wall of the site, is of a Zebu bull measuring 17.5 cm long by 12.4 cm high and is made of bronze.
 It is notable not only for its naturalistic ears and eyes, but for being the largest such bull statuette found in Palestine.
 Though Mazar suggests it may be the product of a local Israelite craftsman, other scholars such as Ahlström believe it came either from Galilee, or further north again above the land of Canaan.